How to Use Blackbox in Betaflight: Evaluate FPV Drone Performance & Troubleshoot Issues

 And here’s a punch out, you can see motor outputs (the very messy lines) are ramping up with throttle (red line).

-Notice Motor 1 (light green) enters saturation (hitting 100%) before all the other motors, even before throttle reaching 100%.
+Notice Motor 1 (light green) enters saturation (hitting 100%) long before all the other motors, even before throttle reaching 100%.
 This could be a sign of uneven mass distribution of the drone, maybe it’s tail heavy since motor 1 is the rear left motor.
 Or perhaps that motor isn’t producing as much thrust as other motors and requires further investigation.
+You don’t have to guess from how it “feels” – you can actually see it with proof.

 I hope you see why Blackbox is such an interesting and useful tool :)